 Upon check-in, the patient usually undergoes a psychological and medical examination where all questions must be answered honestly about both their alcohol and drug use.
 This gives the alcohol addiction treatment center a means to construct a program specifically for the patient’s needs.
 Next comes the detox process.
 The patient may be given medication (benzodiazepines such as Librium, Valium or Serax) to lessen the side effects of withdrawal from alcohol, provided healthy meals and allowed a lot of rest to make the withdrawal period as smooth and harmless as possible.

 Once detox is complete, group therapy usually begins.
 Group therapy is often cited as the best form of treatment for alcoholism and gives the patient the opportunity to talk openly about their issues with people who understand what they’re going through.
 Many alcohol addiction treatment centers also offer individual therapy sessions in addition to group therapy.

-.
-Each has their own negative consequence.
-The fallout from an untreated drug addiction can be devastating.
+Each has its own negative consequences.
+The fallout from untreated drug addiction can be devastating.